Gelcoat Care and Restoration

 Sometimes, molded-in non-skid areas can be difficult to clean.
 In this case, try using a chelating non-skid cleaner.
 These cleaners are formulated to break the bond between the dirt and the deck without heavy scrubbing.

 After removing the surface dirt inspect for damage.
 Look for stress cracks around stanchions or other areas that might be an indication of an underlying structural problem.
-If you think you might be in for some major repairs, check out the Complete Illustrated Sailboat Maintenance Manual, by Don Casey.
-Another resource is WEST SYSTEMS How-to DVD.
 If you have any surface scrapes or gouges that need repair, check our Advisor “Do-it Yourself: Gelcoat Repairs” which includes an instructive video that covers gelcoat restoration, scratch repair, and polishing and waxing techniques.

 Step two: Remove the stains.
 Nearly all boats have some degree of gelcoat staining.
 Unfortunately, mere soap and water frequently won’t remove all the stains, which exist at a deeper level within the porous gelcoat surface.
 Stains can be localized or in the case of some boats cover the entire topsides and hull.
 There are two types of stains: mineral and organic.
 Mineral stains include rust stains and “black streaks”.
 Organic stains include discoloration due to bird droppings, coffee, wine, and leaves.